How do I purchase the Timeline Cards separately from the Timeline Posters?

 I live in the US, where can I get the Timeline Posters printed?

-If you decid not to print the poster on a home printer, you can get the poster printed commercially.
-We recommend using the either Staples Blueprint or Fedex for this.
+If you decide not to print the posters on a home printer, you can get the posters printed commercially.
+Here are some options below.

 2. Upload the correct Timeline Poster PDF file purchased.

 3. These should be the settings down the left-hand side:

 Color: Black and White

 In the Additional Print Instructions, you could put lamination and see if they will do that for you.

 4. Click 'Add to Cart'

 5. Add more posters to your order or continue the checkout process.